-%H expanded to the local host name including the domain name (only if the machine's host name is fully qualified or the fqdn option is set) %h expanded to the local host name without the domain name %p expanded to the user whose password is being asked for (respects the rootpw, targetpw and runaspw flags in sudoers) %U expanded to the login name of the user the command will be run as (defaults to root) %u expanded to the invoking user's login name %% two consecutive % characters are collapsed into a single % character On systems that use PAM for authentication, passprompt will only be used if the prompt provided by the PAM module matches the string "Password: " or "username's Password: ".
+- %H expanded to the local host name including the domain name (only if the machine's host name is fully qualified or the fqdn option is set) - %h expanded to the local host name without the domain name - %p expanded to the user whose password is being asked for (respects the rootpw, targetpw and runaspw flags in sudoers) - %U expanded to the login name of the user the command will be run as (defaults to root) - %u expanded to the invoking user's login name - %% two consecutive % characters are collapsed into a single % character privsThe default Solaris privileges to use when constructing a new privilege set for a command.
+This is passed to the executing process via the inherited privilege set, but is bounded by the limit privileges.
+If the privs option is specified but the limitprivs option is not, the limit privileges of the executing process is set to privs.
+The default privileges may be overridden on a per-command basis in sudoers.
+This option is only available if sudoers is built on Solaris 10 or higher.

+On systems that use PAM for authentication, passprompt will only be used if the prompt provided by the PAM module matches the string "Password: " or "username's Password: ".
 This ensures that the passprompt setting does not interfere with challenge-response style authentication.
 The passprompt\override flag can be used to change this behavior.

 The default value is "Password: ".

-privs The default Solaris privileges to use when constructing a new privilege set for a command.
-This is passed to the executing process via the inherited privilege set, but is bounded by the limit privileges.
-If the privs option is specified but the limitprivs option is not, the limit privileges of the executing process is set to privs.
-The default privileges may be overridden on a per-command basis in sudoers.
-This option is only available if sudoers is built on Solaris 10 or higher. role The default SELinux role to use when constructing a new security context to run the command.
-The default role may be overridden on a per-command basis in the sudoers file or via command line options.
-This option is only available when sudo is built with SELinux support. runas\default The default user to run commands as if the -u option is not specified on the command line.
-This defaults to root. sudoers\locale Locale to use when parsing the sudoers file, logging commands, and sending email.
+role The default SELinux role to use when constructing a new security context to run

+SUDOERS(5) File Formats Manual SUDOERS(5) sudoers mmand.
+The default role may be overridden on a per-comma of file or via command line options.
+This option is only availation with SELinux support. runas_default Fault user to run commands as if the -u option is not specified nd line.
+This defaults to root. d on the sudoers_locale Locale to use when parsing the sudoers file, logging commands, and sending email.
 Note that changing the locale may affect how sudoers is interpreted.
-Defaults to "C". timestamp\type sudoers uses per-user time stamp files for credential caching.
-The timestamp\type option can be used to specify the type of time stamp record used.
-It has the following possible values: global A single time stamp record is used for all of a user's login sessions, regardless of the terminal or parent process ID.
-An additional record is used to serialize password prompts when sudo is used multiple times in a pipeline, but this does not affect authentication. ppid A single time stamp record is used for all processes with the same parent process ID (usually the shell).
-Commands run from the same shell (or other common parent process) will not require a password for timestamp\timeout minutes (5 by default).
-Commands run via sudo with a different parent process ID, for example from a shell script, will be authenticated separately.

-tty One time stamp record is used for each terminal, which means that a user's login sessions are authenticated separately.
-If no terminal is present, the behavior is the same as ppid.
-Commands run from the same terminal will not require a password for timestamp\timeout minutes (5 by default). kernel The time stamp is stored in the kernel as an attribute of the terminal device.
-If no terminal is present, the behavior is the same as ppid.
-Negative timestamp\timeout values are not supported and positive values are limited to a maximum of 60 minutes.
-This is currently only supported on OpenBSD.
-The default value is tty.
+Defaults to "C". timestamp_type sudoers uses per-user time stamp files for credential caching.
+The timestamp_type option can be used to specify the type of time stamp record used.
+It has the following possible values: global A single time stamp record is used for all of a user's login regardless of the terminal or parent process ID.
+An additio used to serialize password prompts when sudo is used mul pipeline, but this does not affect authentication. nal record is ppid A single time stamp record is used for all processes with the process ID (usually the shell).
+Commands run from the same other common parent process) will not require a password timestamp_timeout minutes (5 by default).
+Commands run a different parent process ID, for example from a shell script authenticated separately. me shell (or for via sudo with tty One time stamp record is used for each terminal, which me user's login sessions are authenticated separately.
+If no ter present, the behavior is the same as ppid .
+Commands run f terminal will not require a password for timestamp_timeou default). minal is from the same kernel The time stamp is stored in the kernel as an attribute of the device.
+If no terminal is present, the behavior is the same a Negative timestamp_timeout values are not supported and are limited to a maximum of 60 minutes.
+This is currently on OpenBSD. as ppid. positive values The default value is the